RealJeeshop/jeeshop/README.md

 ## Database setup
 Database setup scripts are provided in ./install/db directory

 * jeeshop-install.sql contains ddl and jeeshop reference data.
-It creates also a single user with login/password admin/jeeshop (password is hashed using SHA-256 in this script, which must match security domain configuration, see section above).
+It creates also a single user with login/password admin/jeeshop (password is hashed using SHA-256 in this script, which must match security domain configuration, see [Security domain configuration](#wildfly-authentication)).
 This user should be deleted in production environment for security reason.
 * jeeshop-drop.sql empties database
 * demo-catalog-data contains jeeshop demonstration catalog data

 Notes:
 Current database scripts works with a single database referenced in server datasources configuration.
-See "Datasources" section above.
+See [Datasources](#wildfly-datasources) section above.
 However, it is possible to use several database for each Jeeshop domains.
 For sample one database for Catalog and another for User and Order domains.
 TODO add section and scripts to document use of databases per domain